-Getting a little color on your walls is always a great idea when you're looking to bring a new sense of life to a room.
-Usually, that's a matter of coating walls with a solid color of paint, perhaps with contrasting woodwork or maybe an accent wall that uses another color.
-But there is another option that is not much harder than painting walls a single color, and it can give you stunning results.
-That option is sponge painting.
+Getting a little color on your walls is a great idea for when you're looking to breathe new life into a room.
+Usually, it's a matter of coating walls with a solid color of paint, adding contrasting woodwork, or creating an accent wall that uses another color.
+An option that is not much harder than painting walls a single color, which can give you stunning results, is sponge painting.
+It is an especially effective approach for creating an eye-catching feature wall that will stand out as the star attraction of a room.

 Sponge painting is a technique that can create a beautiful array of ombre color effects—one color blending into another.
-It is an especially effective approach for creating an eye-catching feature wall that will stand out as the star attraction of a room.
-And despite the sophisticated three-dimensional look created by this effect, sponge-painting is actually quite an easy skill to master.
-It involves nothing more than applying a base coat of color, then using sponges to dab on another color so the underlying color shows through.
-Varying the colors, the dabbing technique, and the sponges used gives you almost complete creative freedom.
+It involves nothing more than applying a base coat of color, then using sponges to dab on another color, so the underlying color shows through.
+Varying the colors, the dabbing technique, and the sponges used gives you creative freedom.

-- Paint tray and liner
+- Paint tray

-- Paint roller and roller covers
+- Paint roller

 - Natural sea sponge